seanstrom/Essays/importance-of-values.md

   .then prependHeader
 ```

-And another version of using the **Promise** value to chain together transformations on the file data.
+And a version of using the **Promise** value to chain together transformations on the file data.

 ```coffeescript
 formatFile = (file) -> prependHeader (appendFooter file)